MADLABatUCI/target-intercept-collab-ai/README.md

 <h2>
 How to demo the game:
 </h2>

-URL parameters allow you to skip past the experimental procedure where we outline the game components.
-To do so, you can use  [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true) which adds a flag, '?debug=true'.
+URL parameters allow you to skip past the instructions.
+Follow this [link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1) to gain access to the task without instructions.
+This link adds a URL parameter "__?debug=true__"

 URL parameters allow you to access the different teaming conditions.
-For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1)
+For example, to access teaming condition #1,  use [this link](https://madlabatuci.github.io/target-intercept-collab-ai/?debug=true&collab=1).
+This link appends another URL parameter "__&collab=1__" to access one of the 10 agents.

 | Condition | AICollab1 | AICollab2 |
 | --------- | --------- | --------- |
 | 1         | 0 (ignorant) | 3 (delay) |